yash25198/Thereshold-BLS-ERC2537/README.md

 # Threshold BLS Signatures

-Implementation of BLS threshold signatures using BLS12-381 curve with dual verification with support for Ethereum on-chain verification via EIP-2537 precompiles.
+Demo implementation of BLS threshold signatures using BLS12-381 curve with dual verification and support for Ethereum on-chain verification via EIP-2537 precompiles.

 ## Features